MHawksworth/scaladbtest/README.markdown

 # scaladbtest

-A new, light-weight database population framework for scala to replace DBUnit.
+A new, light-weight way to load test data into your database before individual tests run.
+It is intended to replace DBUnit.
+It is written in Scala, but you can use it in Java/Junit4 as well.

 ## Getting Started is Simple